byzhou/hpccluster_setup/README.md

 NAS parallel benchmarks

 - [ ]
 NBench: synthetic benchmark suite measuring performance of integer arithmetic, memory operations, and floating-point arithmetic

 - [ ]
 PAL: a benchmark for realtime physics engines

 - [ ]
 PerfKitBenchmarker: A set of benchmarks to measure and compare cloud offerings.

-- [x]
-Phoronix Test Suite: open-source cross-platform benchmarking suite for Linux, OpenSolaris, FreeBSD, OSX and Windows.
-It includes a number of other benchmarks included on this page to simplify execution.
-**I will have a list of tests that can actually be installed on the test machines.**

 - [ ]
 POV-Ray: 3D render